 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you are in remission and your doctor tells you to stop taking this drug, you may have more muscle and bone signs than before you stopped treatment.
+- If your child is in remission and your child’s doctor tells you to stop giving this drug, your child may have more muscle and bone signs than before treatment was stopped.
 These signs include arm, leg, bone, spine, muscle, or joint pain.
-If you have questions, talk with your doctor.
+If you have questions, talk with your child’s doctor.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - As your child grows, your child’s doctor may change your child’s dose.
 Give this drug as your child’s doctor has told you.

 - If your child is of childbearing age, a pregnancy test will need to be done before starting this drug to make sure your child is not pregnant.

 If your child is or may be sexually active: